ethangao907/Portable3DPrinter/journal.md

 - Wrap count sized with the capstan equation using a conservative Dyneema-on-PLA COF of 0.05-0.10 against a worst-case inertial load of F = ma ≈ 0.25kg × 3 m/s² = 0.75N at a modest 3000 mm/s² CoreXY acceleration.

-![Single part to route the cable was very complex](images/Router.png)
+![Single part to route the cable was very complex](images/Router.png) *Single very complex part to route the cable optimally*

-![Angled idlers passing string under the gantry plate](images/Angle.png)
+![Angled idlers passing string under the gantry plate](images/Angle.png) *Angled idlers passing string under the gantry plate to save space*

 ### April 2 — Drive pulley sizing and routing